Eagle County Good Deeds

 Making Homeownership Attainable

 Eagle County Good Deeds is an innovative housing buy-down program designed to address the rising cost of housing, expand the availability of deed-restricted homes, and preserve long-term affordability for local residents.
 Originally launched in 2021, the program has evolved to meet the growing needs of the community and respond to the rising median home sales price.
-Recent updates have increased the Maximum Purchase Price of eligible properties to $1.25 million and introduced exciting new initiatives, including the Community Partner Program and the New Construction Program.
+Recent updates have increased the Maximum Purchase Price of eligible properties to $1.25 million and introduced exciting new initiatives, including the Community Partner Program.
 These enhancements make homeownership even more attainable for locals while ensuring that housing remains accessible to Eagle County households for generations to come.

 How Good Deeds Works